 Using the Diono Radian RXT

 The seat arrives folded nicely in a box that seems well designed for it.
-The seat arrives in a collapsed mode, so you can hook straps up to it and tote it around as a backpack, which works really nicely if you’re planning on taking it on an airplane.
+The seat arrives in a collapsed mode, so you can hook straps up to it and tote it around as a backpack, which works really nicely if you’re planning on taking it on an airplane or with taxis, which do require car seats for safety.
 It’s also airplane compliant, which is great for travelers.
 All of the LATCH straps are held in the back, including seat belt clips that may be needed for older cars.The engineering of the seat is solid, and you can see where the newer generations of Dionos came from when you look at the Radian RXT.

 You might need to adjust the straps out of the box, but the learning curve is gentle.
 Keep in mind that you cannot install it in the center of your vehicle with a LATCH set up unless you have dedicated LATCH hookups there; this is common to almost every car seat on the market today in the United States.
 This means you’ll need to use a seat belt installation along with a locking clip for a middle seat install, and this might be a bit troublesome.